Slither (song)

-"Slither" is a song by American hard rock band Velvet Revolver, featured on their 2004 debut album Contraband.
-When it was released as the second single from the album in 2004, "Slither" topped both the American Billboard Mainstream Rock and Modern Rock charts, as well as reaching number 56 on the main Billboard Hot 100 chart and number 35 on the UK Singles Chart.
+"Slither" is a song by American hard rock band Velvet Revolver from their 2004 debut album, Contraband.
+Released as the second single from the album in April 2004, "Slither" topped both the US Billboard Mainstream Rock Tracks and Modern Rock Tracks charts, as well as reaching number 56 on the main Billboard Hot 100 chart and number 35 on the UK Singles Chart.
 The song won the 2005 Grammy for Best Hard Rock Performance.

 Composition

+"Slither" is a hard rock and alternative rock song.
 Scott Weiland said, "The lyrics are about a relationship.
 'When you look you see right through me, cut the rope, fell to my knees, born and broken every single time.'
 It's just feeling not right in a situation."

 Music video

 The video, directed by Kevin Kerslake, was filmed in Prague, Czech Republic and Los Angeles.
 It starts with the band members playing their instruments inside a tunnel while a woman is driving a car seeking for the way to get to that tunnel.
 As the song continues, people become much more aggressive and the underground concert reaches a peak as band members play hard.
 Often in the video, Scott Weiland is seen standing before a wall made of human skulls.